tomyRomero/sparks/README.md

 This project is open source and contributors are welcomed

 ## Future Improvements
-Sparks still has a lot that can be worked, performance would be top priority as start up times sometimes lag and hinder interactivity at start up for couple seconds, whereas I would love to make server request more efficent as well as avoid memory leaks, It is scalable and as more users grow pagination would be needed on search results, activity and chats, the gathering of data can also always be improved for faster load times and efficency and so much more!
-I welcome any contributors to this project.
-AI for generating posts can be strengten and load times can decrease, right now the server functions time out when making large API requests to open AI such as movies and novels, this is due to vercel's free tier hosting plan that only allows a limit of 10 seconds for server functions.
-New features could include post search, just like how it is for users, as well as a followers list , a followers feed, groupchats , and so much more!
+### Performance Optimization

+- Optimizing performance is my top priority.
+I aim to minimize unnecessary re-renders on the client and reduce function executions, both on the server and client sides.
+Contributions in this area will greatly enhance the overall user experience.

+- Currently, large API requests to OpenAI, such as those for movies and novels, may lead to server function timeouts.
+This limitation is due to Vercel's free-tier hosting plan, which imposes a 10-second limit on server functions.
+Collaborative efforts to address this issue are essential for ensuring smooth interactions with external APIs.

+## Project Status

+- **Literature Studio**: Works on the deployed version.
+- **Story and Gallery Studio**: Currently functional on localhost.

+## New Features and Contributions

+Future updates may be focused on these new features that I have in mind:

+### 1. Post Search

+Enhance user experience by implementing a post search functionality, allowing users to discover content more efficiently.

+### 2. Followers List and Feed

+Introduce a followers list and feed, providing users with a personalized stream of content from accounts they follow.

+### 3. Group Chats

+Explore the implementation of group chats, fostering community interactions and group discussions.

 ## Acknowledgments
 Shout out to https://loading.io/ for all the icons provided